 Catchword: Climate Performance Leadership Index

 For the second consecutive year, our commitment to environmental sustainability has earned Deutsche Bank a place in the CDP Climate Performance Leadership Index (CPLI).
 CDP (formerly: Carbon Disclosure Project) is a non-profit organization that asks the largest stock-exchange-listed companies worldwide to publish their greenhouse gas emissions and the measures taken to reduce these every year.
 The results show how effectively companies tackle the issue of climate change and how transparent they are in reporting their results.
 These results are reflected in the CPLI.
-Our score of 91 of 100 disclosure points (2012: 90) and an A rating for performance (2012: A) places us among 57 companies in the CPLI, demonstrating a strong approach to climate strategy and emissions reduction.
+Our score of 91 of 100 disclosure points (2012: 90) and an A rating for performance (2012: A) placed us among 57 companies in the CPLI 2013, demonstrating a strong approach to climate strategy and emissions reduction.